HerzainR/CO2-Activation-in-SAAs/README.md

 # CO2-Activation-in-SAAs
 This repository contains supporting information related to the work titled "Rules Describing CO2 Activation on Single-Atom Alloys from DFT-meta-GGA Calculations and Artificial Intelligence"

-The provided information is divided in three folders:
+The provided information is divided into three folders:

 1. screening_candidates/